tembo-io/website/docusaurus/docs/tembo-stacks/machine-learning.md

 $$ LANGUAGE plpgsql;
 ```

-Then tell PostgREST to reload the schema so that our function can be discovered.
+We're almost done.
+Tell PostgREST to reload the schema so that our function can be discovered by invoking a NOTIFY command:

 ```sql
 NOTIFY pgrst, 'reload schema';
 ```

+Finally, we can make an HTTP request to our Tembo instance to classify our text:

 ```bash
 export TEMBO_DATA_DOMAIN=youTemboHost